 Turnaround of Tanishq

-Realizing the gaps in the offerings and the consumer taste, Tanishq shifted emphasis from modern designs to more ethnic and traditional styles and expanded the 18-carat jewellery range to include 22 and 24 carat ornaments as well.
+Realizing the gaps in the offerings and the consumer taste, Tanishq shifted emphasis from modern designs to more ethnic and traditional styles and expanded the 18-carat jewellery range to include 22 and 24-carat ornaments as well.

-To be seen as a more mainstream brand, Tanishq redefined their designs and got in more Indian motifs based on prevailing trends.
+To be seen as a more mainstream brand, Tanishq redefined their designs and got into more Indian motifs based on the prevailing trends.
 They gave complete freedom to the retail outlets to pick up and stock the ‘best selling’ range of designs in their stores and began seasonal and festival based promotions.

 Now, pitting against the traditional jewellers who had the stronghold in the market, Tanishq decided to differentiate by addressing the issue of gold purity.
-Purity of gold has always been of utmost importance to the customer, but there was always some loss of gold when one would get the purity tested by the local jewellers.
+The purity of gold has always been of utmost importance to the customer, but there was always some loss of gold when one would get the purity tested by the local jewellers.

 With the use of Karatmeters, imported from Germany, in their retail boutiques, Tanishq introduced a credible way to give an accurate reading of the constitution of gold in the ornament within three minutes.
 This proved to be the biggest USP for Tanishq in the coming years as people could now get the quality of gold checked without the loss of gold.

 Gradually Tanishq emerged as the market leader in the branded jewellery segment in India.

 Addressing the typical concern of the customers, about the Purity of Gold or about getting the right value for gold, in its campaign Tanishq Promises, short advertorial films with stories from Tanishq employees explain the use of Karatmeters and demonstrate the practice of providing the best exchange value by melting gold and weighing it in front of the customer.